seygeorge/gaming1/README.md

 # gaming1
-Gaming platform for streaming and downloading games.
+Bulid a gaming platform to stream and download feel free to add up any how you can .